damiendevienne/phylter/README.md

 # Show the number of genes where each species is found, and how many are outliers
 plot(results, "species")

-# Compare before and after genes x species matrices, highlighting missing data and outliers identified
+# Compare before and after genes x species matrices, highlighting missing data and outliers
-# (not efficient for large datasets)
+# identified (not efficient for large datasets)
 plot2WR(results)

 # Plot the dispersion of data before and after outlier removal.
 One dot represents one
-# gene x species association.
+# gene x species association
 plotDispersion(results)

 # Plot the genes x genes matrix showing pairwise correlation between genes